getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 We need to identify all the fields we need to do this.

+We should model this Option after how `Logentry` does this now.

 _Pros:_

 - Relay would not have to reverse-engineer the semantics of the information supplied by the SDK.